Ivanka Trump Shares Best Wishes For A Joyous Jewish New Year

 Ivanka Trump is speaking out to Jews all over the world to wish them a Happy New Year.
-Trump, along with husband Jared Kushner and her children went apple picking in honor of Rosh Hashanah, which started tonight at sundown.
+Trump, along with husband, Jared Kushner, and her children went apple picking in honor of Rosh Hashanah, which started tonight at sundown.

 Trump posted her message on Instagram which featured her youngest child, Theodore.